Tragedy is all around us.

 - Katheryne and Jamison had written about their mission on their blog.
 Media exposure multiplied the impact of their writing, giving it a much wider impact.

-- Gordy and Nancy had an opportunity to give their testimony at faith night after a TWINs game.
+- Gordy and Nancy had an opportunity to give their testimony at faith night after a TWINs game, and at the annual National Day of Prayer in Medina.

 - The family’s story was told in ‘The Unexpected Journey’ on Facebook.